SEOdotext/wpcontentai/docs/onboardingfunctionality.md

 OK.
 Let's edit the flow a bit for the user signup

-Front page: Enter the website domain.
+Front page: Enter the website domain. (in the current input field)

+Then
-BACKEND: Create website (url entered) and organisation (url without TLD), and anonymous user is created (Functions: scrapes the url with )
+DB: First: Create website (url entered) and organisation (from url without TLD), + anonymous user is created.

-**User sees: Starts loader part and does some "operations" for the user
+User sees: "Loader part" that does "operations" for the user:
 Setup 1.
 (Loading page with a ton of operations!)
 - Reading website
 (Use the "get-sitemap-pages" and the "crawl-website-pages" functions and store the up to 500 urls in website_content)